natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 This uses on average **36 transistors** on average (9 2-input nand gates).
 Implementation can be tricky, but there exist clear pattern(s) to follow.
 It is out of our syllabus.

 ##### Using Multiplexers
-Finally, the design with two 3-select muxes (two 8-to-1 muxes) require **160 transistors** on average (approximately 80 transistors to implement each mux)
+Finally, the design with two 3-select MUXes (two 8-to-1 MUXes) require **160 transistors** on average (approximately 80 transistors to implement each MUX)

 {:.note}
 From the comparison of different implementations of a 1-bit full adder, we can observe a **clear tradeoff** between circuit complexity, transistor count, and design approach.
 Choosing the right logic implementation can significantly impact the power, area, and performance of the circuit